lstrojny/functional-php/docs/functional-php.md

 ```

 ## const_function()
-Returns new function, that will constantly return its first argument (constant function)
+Returns a new function that will constantly return its first argument.

 ```php
 <?php